OlafurTorfi/ansible-deno/README.md

     - hosts: servers
       roles:
-         - { role: username.rolename, x: 42 }
+         - { role: olafurtorfi.deno }

 License
 -------
 BSD

 Author Information
 ------------------

-An optional section for the role authors to include contact information, or a website (HTML is not allowed).
+Author is a software developer from iceland, experimenting with ansible.